Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 Sensitivity and Ground Balancing

-The Garrett Carrot runs on one 9-volt battery, lasting 30 hours.
-Running it at maximum sensitivity all the time, or leaving it turned on while detecting, will drain the battery a lot faster.
+The Garrett Pro Pointer runs on one 9-volt battery, which lasts about 30 hours.
+Running it at maximum sensitivity all the time or leaving it turned on too often drains the battery a lot faster.
 I only turn mine on when needed and I always keep an extra battery in my bag.

-Is the Garrett Pro Pointer AT Worth it?
+Is the Garrett Pro Pointer AT Worth It?

 © 2018 Matt G.